lu-lab/ez-frcnn/README.md

 3. **Finish Training**: Once the model completes training, it will be ready to use.
 >Tip: If you have a larger set of annotated images, the model can learn more accurately, but training might take longer.
 Start with a small set, and as you grow comfortable, you can add more images and retrain.

-### Step 3: Inference – Using the Model to Detect Objects in New Images
+### Step 3: Inferencing – Using the Model to Detect Objects in New Images
 Inference is when the trained model applies what it’s learned to new, unlabeled images.
 Here, the model will identify and label objects on its own based on the patterns it learned during training.
 1. **Select New Images**: Place new images where you want the model to detect objects automatically into `ez-frcnn/test_data/test_images`.
 2. **Run Inference**: Select the `Run Inference` option in EZ-FRCNN.
 The model will process your images and label objects based on your training.